ZlatkoRistic/2023-2024-Information_Retrieval_Project/src/vsm/README.md

 By calculating a similarity score between a given query and the documents of the VSM, we can disciminate relevant documents from irrelevant documents.
 Relevant documents can then be retrieved as results for a query through the VSM.

+Our implementation is the [VSM class](./vsm.py).

+## Index Construction

 To speed up these calculations, we shall make use of an inverted document index.

+The VSM index contains the following properties:
+* Vocabulary
+* Document norms
+* Inverted document index

+When speaking of a VSM's index, we normally only speak of the inverted document index.
+To loosen computational and time constraints of loading and storing the index to/from disk, we prefer to sacrifice some disk space.

+The **vocabulary** is the [pre-processed](#pre-processing) set of tokens that are found in the documents of the corpus.
+The **document norms** are the mathematical norms of the term frequency vector per document.
+The **inverted document index** maps each term -- each pre-processed token in the corpus -- to a tuple.
+The tuple contains the inverted document frequency and the terms's posting list.
+Posting contains a document ID and the term frequency of the term in that document.
+Because the posting list is kept, technically the idf value for each term is redundant, but is kept to avoid computation.

+The VSM class provides `VSM.dumps()` and `VSM.loads()` methods as an index **storage interface**.
+They are reminiscent of python's `json.dumps()` and `json.loads()` methods.
+This similarity is entirely intentional.
+The `VSM.dumps()` method dumps the VSM as a json string, which can be directly written to disk.
+The `VSM.loads()` method takes a json-formatted string and uses it to overwrite the current VSM state.
+This can (and should) be used to initialize the VSM.

+Our current implementation of index storage is not particularly sophisticated; from our testing, it is fairly bulky.

 ## Pre-Processing